Steel square: Roof framing

 There is a table of numbers on the face side of the steel square; this is called the rafter table.
 The rafter table allows the carpenter to make quick calculations based on the Pythagorean theorem.
 The table is organized by columns that correspond to various slopes of the roof.
-Each column describes a different roof inclination (pitch) and contains the following information:
+Each column describes a different roof inclination (slope) and contains the following information: